-Our model contributes to the formal literature examining how higher courts in the judicial hierarchy (like the Supreme Court) use a discretionary docket to target cases for review (see Cameron, Segal and Songer 2000, Spitzer and Talley 2000).
+We next contribute directly to a literature in judicial politics on "strategic auditing," which examines how higher courts in the judicial hierarchy (e.g. the Supreme Court) can use their discretionary docket to target cases for review, thereby improving the incentives of lower courts (see Cameron, Segal and Songer 2000, Spitzer and Talley 2000).
 The structure of these models has been extended to examine different aspects of decision making in the judicial hierarchy such as the role of whistleblowing (Beim, Hirsch and Kastellec 2014); how combining rule development and dispositions affects the interaction of lower and higher courts (Carrubba and Clark 2012); and how the Supreme Court's "rule of four"-under which it takes only four justices to grant cert-affects compliance (Lax 2003).

-While the questions asked and structures invoked in these papers differ in important ways, they share two common features: (1) the higher court must first pay some cost in order to gain the ability to reverse the lower court, and (2) paying this cost is necessarily "bundled with" learning the case facts.
+While the questions asked and structures invoked in these papers differ in important ways, they share two common features: (1) the higher court must first pay some cost in order to gain the ability to reverse the lower court, and (2) paying this cost is "bundled with" learning the case facts.
 Given that the certiorari process has motivated the strategic auditing literature, these initial assumptions made sense.
 After all, the modern Supreme Court now hears fewer than 70 cases per term (out of the thousands of cert petitions filed each term), so the opportunity cost of granting cert is high, and a grant allows the justices (and their clerks) to devote considerable time and effort to a case.
-The rising importance of the shadow docket, however, renders these foundational assumptions suspect.
+The availability of summary reversal, however, renders these foundational assumptions suspect.
 Stepping back from the judicial hierarchy and thinking more generally about the Supreme Court's oversight of lower courts as a principal-agent problem, the limitations of this approach become clear.
 In most hierarchical organizations, bosses can outright reject proposals from their subordinates without due diligence or explanation.
-It increasingly appears that Supreme Court justices can do the same-meaning that the historical absence of summary reversals on high profile cases may be an endogenous equilibrium phenomenon, rather than an exogenous institutional constraint.
+When engaging in summary reversal the Supreme Court justices do the same; our model allows for this action, while existing models do not.